-All assignments will be completed and turned in through ClassMarker or email.
-Please check with your instructor if you are unsure.
-All late assignments will need to be forwarded to tilat@tlcschool.com, once completed.
+All assignments will be completed and turned in through LMS.
+Please check with your instructor if you have questions.
+All late assignments will need to be completed on LMS; it will take 2-3 business days to get the correct score on your portal.
+Tests not taken due to absence, late test, and makeup tests are all taken on paper, generally in the makeup room.